School of Health Professions

 What happens after I apply?

-After your application is received by the PDU Admissions team, it will be processed and sent to the Programme Lead for a decision to be made on your suitability to study.
+After your application is received, it will be processed and sent to the Programme Lead for a decision to be made on your suitability to study.
 You may be asked to provide additional information or to take part in an interview (for overseas students this may be by telephone or video conference).
 Once this decision has been made, you will be sent an email either confirming your place on the programme, or rejecting your application and giving the reasons for this decision (you may request further feedback in order to improve your chances of selection at a later date).

 Please note that you will be enrolled on the full MSc programme.
 You may choose to exit with the qualification of PgCert upon completion of an appropriate 60 credits, or a PgDip upon completion of an appropriate 120 credits.
 More information is contained within the programme specification.